adithch/manga-eden-node-api-wrapper/README.md

 }
 ```

-Or, if you try to provided a non-existent manga id calling `/api/v1/manga/56b7feqqw4b4719a1668b7b2183b/`, you get:
+Or, if you try to provide a non-existent manga id calling `/api/v1/manga/56b7feqqw4b4719a1668b7b2183b/`, you get:

 ```
 {